Assistant Professor of Mathematics

 I have been at Bard since Fall 2016, first as a visiting and now as a tenure-track Assistant Professor in the Mathematics Program.
 Before that, I was a Visiting Lecturer at Wellesley College (Fall 2013-Spring 2016) and a Visiting Assistant Professor at the Cooper Union for the Advancement of Science and Art (Fall 2011-Spring 2013) in the Albert Nerken School of Engineering.
 In Summers 2013 and 2014, I was a Visiting Postdoctoral Researcher at the Hebrew University of Jerusalem under the supervision of Gil Kalai.
 I received my Ph.D. from the Courant Institute of Mathematical Sciences (New York University) in 2011 under Sylvain Cappell as a MacCracken Fellow, and my B.A. in mathematics from Yale University in 2005 after switching from a major in Philosophy at the beginning of my junior year.

-In Fall 2018, I am teaching MATH 261 (Proofs and Fundamentals) and MATH 105 (Time, Space, Infinity: Mathematical Perspectives on Philosophical Paradoxes), a non-majors course I designed in the Experimental Humanities concentration and which is cross-listed with philosophy.
+In Fall 2018, I am teaching MATH 328 (Probability) and MATH 261 (Proofs and Fundamentals).
 All course materials are available on Moodle.
 My past and current teaching is listed below:

 MATH 361 (Real Analysis) Sp 2016-F 2017